chocolateboy/Shell-Autobox/README.md

 installed as subroutines in the calling package, and that package is then registered as the handler for methods called on strings, numbers or arrayrefs.

-When a method corresponding to a registered command is called, the value is passed as the command's standard input, additional arguments are passed through as a space-separated list of options, and — if no error occurs — the command's standard output is returned.
+When a registered command is called as a method, the value is passed as the command's standard input, additional arguments are passed to the command, and — if no error occurs — the command's standard output is returned.
 This can then be piped into other commands.

 The registered methods can also be called as regular functions, e.g.: